-VII.
+IX.
 CASE STUDIES OF RURAL CONNECTIVITY

-This section describe specific implementation scenarios of rural connectivity from the literature.
+This section describes specific implementation scenarios of rural connectivity from the literature.
 It provides a collection of experiences from several countries (the countries are listed in alphabetical order).
-A summary of the main references is presented in Table III.
+A summary of the main references is presented in Table IV.
+Then, it provides an overview of the main initiatives for rural connectivity discussed in this paper.